 I use these Valentine’s Digital Math Games!
 You can even use these as a center on an interactive whiteboard or independently on tablets.

 These games are interactive.
 They include animations and audio so they really hold young students’ attention.

 I love doing these goodie bags every year!
 Students only need the printables, scissors, glue, and a lunch bag (substitute with a gallon plastic bag).

 First, these labels are editable.
-I type my students’ names on the label, the print them out.
+I type my students’ names on the label.
 Then, I print the template on colored paper.
 After that, students select which color they want.
 Finally, they assemble their pieces and create their goodie bag.

 I’ve even included an editable teacher card to save time and money.

 If you’re teaching virtually, you can use this craft for your writing.
 Potential topics could be:

 I like to include music with messages about friendships for our class party.
 I usually keep the music soft and the lights dim to not overstimulate my students.

 Check out this YouTube Playlist with some of our favorite Valentine’s Class Party songs.
 Just loop the songs to play throughout the day.